A Better Way to Grow Your Accounting Firm

 Again, this goes back to knowing your ideal client.
 If you really, truly, at a deep level know your client and their problems, you can introduce yourself in a proper context.

 Of course, you can do better than that, but I’m not going to give you a template.
-You should reach out in context.
-Even better if you can say something specific you’ve noticed about them or their business.
+Reach out in context and say something specific you’ve noticed about them or their business.

-And don’t do a ton of these.
-And don’t do them through a system.
-Just send a few per day, introducing yourself to people in your niche.
+And don’t do a ton of these, just send a few personal messages per day, introducing yourself to people in your niche.

-Remember the marketing plan.
+Remember the plan.
 You only need a certain number of consultations per month to succeed.
-If you can add sales development to add a few more, it’s worth a shot.
+If sales development helps, it’s worth a shot.

 Now it’s time to build the plan and get to work.
 There are no excuses.
 Growing your firm is not easy, but there are steps you can take to get your message to your client.

 Hopefully, this guide has been helpful.
-Let me know what you think, and feel free to reach out to us at Full Stadium if there’s anything we can do to help.
+Let us what you think, and feel free to reach out to Full Stadium if there’s anything we can do to help.
+Don’t forget, we specialize in accounting firm marketing.

 I’d also be glad to connect with you on LinkedIn, so reach out and say Hey!